Note: We have created this valuable guide to assist those readers running SMSF pensions, or for any reader considering starting a SMSF pension.

 According to the ATO, whether a fund member has reached preservation age is a ‘fundamental but critical question’.
 Since 1 July 2015, in practical terms, the preservation age has increased from 55 to 56 years: anyone who has not yet turned 55 as at 1 July 2015, will have to wait at least one more year before they can retire, and even longer if born after June 1961.
-For more information on your preservation age, see SuperGuide article Accessing super: What is my preservation age?
+For more information on your preservation age, see SuperGuide article What age can you access your super (Preservation Age)?

 2. Are there any cashing restrictions when starting a SMSF pension?

 The ATO warns that SMSF trustees should check whether there are any cashing restrictions associated with the condition of release a fund member is using to start a pension.
 For example, if a person has reached preservation age but continues to work full-time, then such a member can only start a transition-to-retirement pension (TRIP)(which has more restrictive payment conditions), rather than a standard account-based pension.
-For more information on conditions of release see SuperGuide article Accessing super early: 14 legal ways to withdraw your super benefits, and for more information on TRIPs, see SuperGuide article TRIPs: 10 important facts about transition-to-retirement pensions
+For more information on conditions of release see SuperGuide article Accessing super early: 14 legal ways to withdraw your super benefits, and for more information on TRIPs, see SuperGuide article Guide to transition to retirement pensions (TTRs or TRISs)

 3. Check the SMSF pension type is allowed by the fund’s trust deed